The Adlerweg: Best of the Eagle's Way

 Meeting the people behind the scenery - Minna & Classic Routes2 Min Read01 February 2023

-- Take a dip in the waters of Pilburger Lake
+- Cool off in the sparkling waters of Pilburger Lake

 - Impressive views across to the Matterhorn